yhsung/tunnel-demo/README.md

 # tunnel-demo

-This repository contains a simple Flutter example that renders an animated "neo tunnel" effect.
+This repository demonstrates Flutter graphics.
+The `neo_tunnel` directory now contains a Flutter app that renders five famous fractals and continuously zooms into them.

-The Flutter source code resides in `neo_tunnel/`.
-To build for Android, iOS, macOS, or Windows, navigate into that directory and run `flutter create .` followed by `flutter run` for your target platform.
+To build the Flutter project for Android, iOS, macOS or Windows, change into `neo_tunnel/` and run `flutter create .` followed by `flutter run` for your chosen platform.